If the concept of social media ROI feels rather enormous, you’re not alone.

 Once you’ve chosen a goal and tracked the actions, it’s time to tackle the dollars-and-cents side of ROI.
 There are several different methods to choose from here:

 - Lifetime value – How much do you earn on average from a customer?
-(There’s a quick calculator here, and a helpful article here.)
+(There’s a helpful article here.)

 - Lifetime value, multiplied by conversion rate – How much is each potential visit worth to you?